tinymovr/Tinymovr/docs/sensors/sensors.rst

 Sensor Configuration
 ********************

-The sensor configuration cinsists of two steps.
+The sensor configuration consists of two steps.
 The first step concerns the setup of the individual sensors being used, and the second step concerns sensor selection.
 The corresponding sections in the device spec are `tmx.sensors.setup`, and `tmx.sensors.select`.

 Sensor Setup
 ============